modin-project/modin/docs/flow/modin/data_management/functions.rst

 Binary functions
 ----------------
 Function that takes two operands (left is always `QueryCompiler`) and evaluates function along them.
-Engine efficiently broadcasts partitions of the right operand to the left if necessary.
+If both operands are query compilers then the execution engine broadcasts partitions of the right operand to the left.

 .. figure:: /img/binary_evaluation.svg
     :align: center